Lewington-pitsos/learning/gof/structural-patterns/bridge.md

 Let's imagine that in this the intention of `Run` is basically just to do walk 3 times, i.e. it can be expressed entirely in terms of functionality that already exists in `Bird`.

 Ok, so `LandBird` also needs efficient and statistical implementations.
-The most straightforward thing to do might be to add the `Run` method to each bird implementation, or possible create a `Land` subclass for each implementation, and use these to implement `LandBird`.
+The most straightforward thing to do might be to add the `Run` method to each bird implementation, or possibly create a `Land` subclass for each implementation, and use these to implement `LandBird`.

 Both of these ideas quickly become unsustainable though, imagine we also want an `AquaticBird` and a `WaddlingBird`, etc. That's 3 new subclasses or class extensions to write each time.